UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

 At the minimum it should have employee, order, sales, customer, and book entities (tables).
 Determine sensible column and table design based on what you know about these concepts.
 Keep it simple, but work out sensible relationships to keep tables reasonably sized.

 Additionally, include a date table.
-A date table (also called a calendar table) is a permanent table containing a list of dates and various components of those dates.
-Some theory, tips, and commentary can be found [here](https://www.sqlshack.com/designing-a-calendar-table/), [here](https://www.mssqltips.com/sqlservertip/4054/creating-a-date-dimension-or-calendar-table-in-sql-server/) and [here](https://sqlgeekspro.com/creating-calendar-table-sql-server/).
-Remember, you don't actually need to run any of the queries in these articles, but instead understand *why* date tables in SQL make sense, and how to situate them within your logical models.

 There are several tools online you can use, I'd recommend [Draw.io](https://www.drawio.com/) or [LucidChart](https://www.lucidchart.com/pages/).